Preview: Player odds for the Wizards vs. Hornets game tonight

 Who is expected to be the leading scorer?

-For three pointers made, Kuzma and Ball are expected to score 5.5 points for the Wizards and Hornets, respectively.
+For rebounds, Mark Williams is expected to lead with 8.5 for the Hornets, and Daniel Gafford is expected to lead the Wizards with 6.5.

-For rebounds, Mark Williams is expected to lead with 10.5 for the Hornets, and Daniel Gafford is expect to lead the Wizards with 7.5
+And for assists, Kuzma, Poole and Deni Avdija are expected to co-lead in assists with 3.5 each for Washington.
+Ball is expected to lead Charlotte with 9.5.

 *DraftKings Sportsbook is an SB Nation/Vox Media Partner.
 Please gamble responsibly.
 If you or someone you know has a gambling problem, I’ll copy this off the bottom of our webpage.
 CALL 1-800-GAMBLER (1-800-426-2537) (CO/IL/IN/KS/KY/LA/MD/MI/NJ/OH/PA/TN/VA/WV/WY), (800) 327-5050 or visit gamblinghelplinema.org (MA).
 Call 877-8-HOPENY/text HOPENY (467369) (NY).